Why is it that $2 can buy a cheeseburger but not a head of lettuce?

 Why are products cheaper at Sam’s Club than at Walmart, despite the fact that they’re owned by the same parent company?
 Although Sam’s Club does recoup some of the money on memberships, the real reason is that it sells in bulk.
 Take Land O Lakes coffee creamer: Sam’s sells a 192-count pack for $8.72, while Walmart sells a 48-count box of the same product for $4.48.
 Per unit, the Sam’s product is less than half the price.

 We leverage the same principle with our office snacks.
 Before the member discount, our nacho cheese almonds, for example, cost $10.99 for the 8-ounce bag or $74.99 for the 80-ounce bag.
 Do the math, and you’ll see that the bulk option is about 15 percent less expensive per ounce.
 And because our healthy snacks are non-perishable, even small offices can take advantage of the savings.
+This was one thing I really liked before I started with NatureBox.

 4. We adapt.